-Whether you're into ancient ruins or white-sand beaches, Halkidiki has it.
+Whether you're into ancient ruins or white-sand beaches, Halkidiki holidays have it all.
 Its shores are dotted with beach resorts, many with distant views of Mount Olympus.
 Halkidiki's stunning landscape houses traditional Greek villages paved with cobbles and luxury marinas sited within an ecological reserve.
 Across the region, you can dine on precision-cooked fresh food, skim the ocean on a jet ski or simply perfect your tan.

 Halkidiki is shaped like a three-pronged fork spearing the Aegean Sea.
 Its trio of peninsulas jutting out from mainland Greece into the Aegean Sea means it has miles and miles of wraparound coast – and with it plenty of sunbathing spots.

 The first of the fingers is Kassandra, the most popular of Halkidiki's peninsulas.
-Though Halkidiki tends to stay pretty chilled out on the whole, Kassandra's where you'll find the region's most lively resorts.
+Though Halkidiki destinations tend to stay pretty chilled out on the whole, Kassandra's where you'll find the region's most lively resorts.

 Sithonia, the second of the fingers, is more rugged than its trendy big sister, with sloping green hills lining its coastline.